CodeItQuick/CodeItQuick.github.io/_posts/2026-07-11-What-Splitting-A-Story-Actually-Requires.md

 </div>

 # Introduction
 Alright, now "Split the story.
-Eight is too many story points and we need smaller stories.".
+Eight is too many story points and we need smaller stories".
 Perhaps you've heard this a lot, and to your agile team the developers are refusing to do as asked.
 But is it really that simple to split stories?
 In practice understanding the how of what you are building is integral to story estimation.
 This article discusses the meetings necessary to continually get your Jira planning more correct.